 During a prior year, the Foundation received \$5,000,000 in refundable advances to be used for Emergency Preparedness and Response which includes severe and/or infrequent national level emergencies.
 Recognition as revenue is contingent upon the Foundation using these funds for their intended purpose by November 14, 2017.
 Any amounts not used by this date must be returned to the donor.
 During the year ended June 30, 2015, the donor authorized the Foundation to use \$1,000,000 of this funding as a part of the Foundation's response to the Ebola crisis in West Africa.
-At June 30, 2015, \$3,474,976 remained available to be expended in future years.
+No funds were authorized to be used during the year ended June 30, 2016, leaving \$3,474,976 available to be expended in future years at June 30, 2016.